 Explain: Our actions to participate in the game and to listen to our teacher were intentional actions-they were actions that we chose.
 The actions of blinking and tripping were non-intentional actions-they were actions that we did not choose.
 Today we will learn more about our power of choosing intentional actions.

-Step 3: Teach freedom for excellence.
+Step 3: Teach the importance of taking excellent intentional actions.

-Draw two large buckets on the board-an "excellent" and a "non-excellent" bucket-and explain: Actions for which we used our power to choose in the right way we can put into the "excellent"

-bucket, and actions for which we didn't use our power in the right way we can put into the "non-excellent" bucket.
+Draw two large buckets on the board-an "excellent" and a "not excellent" bucket-and explain: Actions for which we used our power to choose in the right way we can put into the "excellent" bucket, and actions for which we didn't use our power in the right way we can put into the "nonexcellent" bucket.

-Model an answer under each category for the students:

-excellent: comforted a sad friend non-excellent: lied about the number of cookies I ate
+Model an answer under each category for the students: excellent: comforted a sad friend non-excellent: lied about the number of cookies I ate